GBADsInformatics/Data-Stories-Dashboard/README.md

-# Population Dashboard - Version 2
+# Data Stories Dashboard - Version 2

-The purpose of this dashboard is to visualize livestock population data from:
+The purpose of this dashboard is to visualize livestock population/mortality/vaccination data from:

+- ETH CSA Livestock Reports
+  - Cattle
+  - Poultry
+  - Sheep
+  - Goats
-- FAOSTAT
+  - Camels
-  - QCL/Stocks dataset
+  - Horses
-  - GE - FAOTIER 1 dataset
-  - GE - UNFCCC dataset
-- WOAH
+  - Donkeys
-- EuroStat
+  - Mules

 ## Running the app